CodeupClassroom/venus-modified-lessons/restblog/README.md

-# REST Blog
+# RESTful APIs using Spring (Boot)

-This project is a sandbox for a full-stack Single Page Application solution for a basic blogging app.
-The backend is Java+Spring and the frontend uses a custom SPA framework built by Codeup staff.
+This module combines learning how to use Spring to build a RESTful API as a backend solution for a fullstack application with a running fullstack project of a blogging application, the REST Blog.
+The REST Blog project is a sandbox for a full-stack Single Page Application solution for a basic blogging app.
+The backend is Java+Spring and the frontend uses the Jalopy framework, covered in the SPA module.

+NOTE: future curriculum revisions will use Vue as the frontend framework.

 ## General Architecture